insure logo

 Powered by:

-Teen car insurance rates in New York, by gender
+Average teen car insurance costs in New York, by gender

-In most states, insurers set rates differently for male and female drivers, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit this.
-In New York, a 16-year-old male pays around $6,987 per year, compared to $6,123 for a female – a difference of $864.
+In most states, car insurance rates differ by gender, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit the practice.
+In New York, a 16-year-old male pays about $6,987 per year, compared to $6,123 for a female of the same age – a difference of $864.

-The table below shows average teen car insurance rates in New York by gender.
+The table below shows car insurance rates for teens by gender in New York.

 AgeAverage annual premium for maleAverage annual premium for female